FRBs/FRBs.github.io/index.md

 # Motivation

 This site is intended to be the home of FRB community software.
-Here you will find links to public code repositories used for FRB science, guides for using these, and information on how you can contribute to with your own software.
-Repos listed under the [FRBs Organisation](https://github.com/FRBs) on GitHub that have been quality assessed for usability and, importantly, have been provided free by the FRB community, for everyone.
+Here you will find links to public code repositories used for FRB science, guides for using these, and information on how you can contribute with your own software.
+Repos listed under the [FRBs Organisation](https://github.com/FRBs) on GitHub have been quality assessed for usability and, importantly, have been provided free by the FRB community, for everyone.

 # Software repos